briantracy/Async/README.txt

 S->C: I <players unique id> (server gives player a unique id) S->C: Z <map size> (server gives player the map size) S->C: <raw map data> (server gives palayer map data)

+If the game is full, or something else goes wrong, the server will let the client know when it sends back the id.